stephanmg/CommonUtils/README.md

 # CommonUtils
 A collection of common utilities which occur multiple times if limited to JDK 6.

+For JDK 7 the builtin functions should be ptefered over this package.

 ## Build instructions
 Execute ./gradlew or ./gradlew.bat build